 - On a school bus or public form of transportation.

 - In a private vehicle unless the vehicle is not in operation.

 - On any school grounds, in any correctional facility, at any public park or beach, at any recreation center.

 How much medicinal marijuana can I get?

 Medical marijuana will be packaged in 1/4 or 1/8 ounce denominations.
-The patient’s physician will determine the proper dosage; however, the maximum amount currently allowed by law is 2 ounces in a 30 day period.
-As part of the Department of Health’s response to the Governor’s Executive Order No. 6, the Department has recommended amending State law to increase the monthly limit from two to four ounces.
-Changes to State law can only be made by the Legislature and the Governor.
+The patient’s health care practitioner will determine the proper dosage; however, the maximum amount currently allowed by law is 3 ounces in a 30 day period unless the patient is terminal in which case the amount is unlimited.

 What should I tell my employer if I am subjected to a drug test?